 Holidays Can Be Hard When You've Lost A Loved One When you've lost a loved one, getting through the holidays can be very emotional and painful.
 But there are some ways to cope with the sadness.

-We often have a hard time recalling random days and details in our lives.
+Good Question: How Do We Remember Big Events So Vividly?We often have a hard time recalling random days and details in our lives.
 But when tragic events like the 35-W bridge collapse happens, we can remember where we were and who we were with.
 So, why does that happen?

 Curiocity: Marilu Henner's Wild Ride On Memory LaneDo you remember what you had for breakfast yesterday?
 OK, sure, you probably do.
 But do you remember what day your fifth birthday fell on and what you were wearing that day?
 Probably not.
 But Marilu Henner does.

 Tips To Keep Your Memory SharpWho hasn't forgotten someone's name, misplaced their keys, or walked into a room and forgotten why you were there?
 But studies show, there are ways to better remember things.